fedspendingtransparency/usaspending-api/usaspending_api/api_docs/api_documentation/advanced_award_search/spending_by_award_count.md

 **Method:** `POST`

-This route takes award filters, and returns the number of awards in each award type (Contracts, Loans, Direct Payments, Grants, and Other).
+This route takes award filters, and returns the number of awards in each award type (Contracts, IDV, Loans, Direct Payments, Grants, and Other).

 ### Request